hyperledger/iroha/docs/source/guides/build.rst

 .. note:: Please, use the latest available docker daemon and docker-compose.

-Then you should clone the `Iroha repository <https://github.com/hyperledger/iroha>`_ to the directory of your choice.
+Then you should clone the `Iroha repository <https://github.com/hyperledger/iroha>`_ to the directory of your choice:

 .. code-block:: shell